crazy4pi314/scipy-vscode-tutorial/2-devtips.md

 ```

 IntelliSense is not AI generated, it uses language servers and other fancy diagnostic tools to constantly be analyzing your code to make suggestions.
-If you want to try writing code with AI suggestions as well, you can check out [GitHub Copilot](https://code.visualstudio.com/docs/editor/intellisense#_enhance-completions-with-ai) which we will cover TODO.
+If you want to try writing code with AI suggestions as well, you can check out [GitHub Copilot](https://code.visualstudio.com/docs/editor/intellisense#_enhance-completions-with-ai) which we will cover in [Chapter 4](4-collaboration.md).

 ```{admonition} Exercise
 Try typing some new code in the sample notebook [here](TODO) and see what IntelliSense suggests!